Lekshmi288/deeplearning-gastric-tissue-classification/README.md

 TME components play a critical role in gastric cancer progression, immune tolerance, and treatment response.
 However, detailed TME-annotated image datasets are scarce.
 This dataset addresses that gap by providing 30,000+ expert-labeled patches across eight biologically meaningful tissue types, along with matched clinical metadata.

 Unlike simple tumor vs non-tumor classification, which provides only coarse segmentation, TME-based classification captures the diverse cellular and structural components within the tumor region that are known to influence tumor progression, immune evasion, and treatment response.
-By modeling these fine-grained patterns, the goal is to:
+By modeling these fine-grained patterns, this project focuses on:

-- Explore TME composition patterns in gastric cancer
-- Link tissue patterns with clinical features
-- Lay the groundwork for biomarker discovery and prognosis modeling
+- Building and evaluating deep learning models for patch-level TME classification
+- Using Grad-CAM and prediction confidence to interpret model decisions
+- Identifying common failure cases and potential data issues through visualization

 ---

-## Project Plan
+## Project Deliverables
-- ⏳ Multi-class classification (8 TME tissue types)
+- ✔️ Multi-class classifier (EfficientNetB3) for 8 TME tissue classes
-- ⏳ Use transfer learning (e.g., ResNet, EfficientNet)
-- ⏳ Apply Grad-CAM for interpretability
+- ✔️ Grad-CAM for model interpretability and debugging
-- ⏳ Explore patch-level TME composition analysis per patient
-- ⏳ Build basic multimodal links with clinical metadata
-- ⏳ Deploy a minimal Streamlit demo app
+- ✔️ Patch-level prediction audit and confidence analysis
+- ✔️ Analysis notebooks covering training, misclassifications, and error cases
+- ✔️ Interactive Streamlit demo: PathoPredictX-GC

 ---